pmcharrison/psynet-mirror/docs/tutorials/creating_a_new_experiment.rst

 Suppose we've copied the PsyNet demo ``demos/audio``, pasted it to a new location on our computer, and named this new directory ``my-audio``.
+It's best if you put this somewhere outside your PsyNet package installation directory;
+for example, you could put in a new folder called ``~/psynet-experiments``.
 The first step is then to open this directory in PyCharm (click File, Open, then select your project, then click Open).
 If asked, click New Window.